Inkorrect-Code/JS-Project-Example-Setup/README.md

 3. Run `npm install` to install all the dependencies.
 4. Run `npm start` to start the development server.
 5. Open your browser and navigate to `http://localhost:8080/` (or the port number shown in your terminal).

-## Usage
-Enter your location or a US zip code in the search box and press Enter.
-The application will display the current weather conditions and suggest appropriate clothing items.
-You can switch between men's and women's clothing suggestions by clicking the toggle button.

 ## Future Improvements
 - Add more clothing categories and options.